A topic from the subject of Isolation in Chemistry.

 Procedure:

-1. Prepare the precipitate: In a test tube, combine the precipitate and liquid solution.
-Heat the mixture gently over a Bunsen burner to dissolve the precipitate.
+1. Prepare the solution: In a test tube, combine the precipitate and liquid solution.
+Heat the mixture gently over a Bunsen burner until the precipitate is dissolved.
+Note: The specific heating method and temperature will depend on the precipitate and solvent.

-2. Prepare the filtration apparatus: Fold a piece of filter paper in half and then unfold it, forming a cone.
+2. Prepare the filtration apparatus: Fold a piece of filter paper in half, then in half again.
+Open it into a cone shape.
 Place the funnel on top of the evaporating dish and insert the filter paper into the funnel.
+Ensure a good seal between the filter paper and the funnel.

 3. Filter the solution: Carefully pour the heated solution into the funnel.
 The precipitate will remain on the filter paper, while the liquid (filtrate) will pass through.

-4. Rinse the precipitate: Use distilled water to rinse the precipitate from the test tube and into the filter paper.
+4. Rinse the precipitate: Use distilled water to rinse the remaining precipitate from the test tube and onto the filter paper.
+Use small amounts of distilled water and ensure the washings go through the filter paper into the filtrate.
 Continue rinsing until the filtrate is clear.

-5. Dry the precipitate: Remove the filter paper from the funnel and place it on a clean surface to dry.
+5. Dry the precipitate: Remove the filter paper containing the precipitate from the funnel and place it on a clean, dry surface to air dry.
+Alternatively, the precipitate can be dried in an oven at a low temperature (check the appropriate temperature for the specific precipitate).

 Key Procedures: